alilotfi90/Advanced-Deep-Learning-Project/README.md

 https://www.kaggle.com/competitions/sorghum-id-fgvc-9/data

+The project aimed to preprocess a dataset consisting of 74 GB of sorghum images, apply augmentations, and subsequently develop and train deep learning CNN models for the classification of these sorghum images.

 Within this repository, you will find the following files:

 1. Statistical Analysis:

 1.1 colour_statistics.ipynb

 1.2 statistics.on.data.ipynb

 1.3tsna_analysis.ipynb

-2- Various Modified Models:
+2. Various Modified Models:

 2.1 Efficient.Net.Sorgh.py